 “You cannot realistically say [the start of punk] was in any way Nazi or associated with right wing ideology or attempting to push said ideology with its use of swastikas.
 That said it was playing with a loaded gun.”

-“Playing with a loaded gun:” with punk’s appeal to the oppressed, the downtrodden, the maligned and kicked-aside and abused, with its ability to ignite anger and rage—both in those it inspires and those it provokes—it could be, in fact, that this gets at something very close to the heart of punk.
-A loaded shotgun that backfires might be a still better analogy: the romance of self-destruction is a dead end, often quite literally, and the strong Uranus, BML, Mars signatures in these charts point to an incendiary essence that invariably provokes response.
+“Playing with a loaded gun:” with punk’s appeal to the oppressed, the downtrodden, the maligned and kicked-aside, with its ability to ignite anger and rage—both in those it inspires and those it provokes—it could be, in fact, that this gets at something very close to the heart of punk.
+A loaded shotgun that backfires might be a still better analogy: the romance of self-destruction is a dead end, often quite literally, and the strong Uranus, BML, and Mars signatures in these charts point to an incendiary essence that invariably provokes response.

 Yet punk’s ability to both embody and confront ugliness may also be a form of genius.
-In the Sex Pistols’ chart, Venus opposes BML, echoing the similar connection in Westwood’s chart, and Aphrodite is on the North Node.
+In the Sex Pistols’ chart, Venus opposes BML, echoing the similar connection in Westwood’s chart, and Aphrodite is at the North Node.
 As Hynde notes, punk embraced without exception.
 Part of the punk ethos is to take difference, ugliness (or what’s conventionally considered so), and amplify, even love it, in a test of the outer borders of anti-capitalist consumption and expression.
 In doing so, it has helped create a more egalitarian world.

 The turn to couture

 The closest aspect in Westwood’s chart is Venus trine Vesta.
-The suggestion is one of being able to create beauty (Venus) out of what she’s passionate about, and Venus in turn blessing those passions with her gifts.
+The suggestion is one of being able to create beauty (Venus) out of what she’s passionate about (Vesta), and Venus in turn blessing those passions with her gifts.
 Vesta can be single-mindedly focused and determined—and with fashion, Westwood found her calling.